 Background checks are a big part of hiring—and they can have a big effect on the overall candidate experience.

-If you're truly committed to improving the candidate experience, you should work with a vendor (like us!) that can kick off the background check process via text, which, as noted above, is fast becoming people's preferred method of communication.
+If you're truly committed to improving the candidate experience, you should work with a vendor (like us!) that can kick off the background check process via text, which is fast becoming people's preferred method of communication.
 In fact, nearly 90% of candidates prefer texting to phone calls or emails.
 And background checks that are initiated via text through Good Egg complete 76% faster than email.

 8. Request/monitor feedback—and act on it!

 Conducting regular surveys about candidates' experiences only makes sense if you commit to reviewing the results and making improvements based on the feedback.